DEFRA/software-development-standards/guides/unmanaged_devices.md

 Secure this account with a password.

+#### Ensure all the built-in threat protections are enabled
+Modern Windows versions have highly capable firewall and anti-malware software, you must ensure that these remain enabled on your device.

+Very occasionally, it can be necessary to temporarily disable some of the threat protections, for example real-time file scanning can sometimes prevent certain legitimate software from installing properly.
+However, whenever you do this you must re-enable them once the operation has completed.

 #### Disc encryption
 You must activate BitLocker disc encryption on your device, with a minimum 8-digit PIN.

 You must supply the recovery key and disc identifier to your line manager so they can keep a record of them.

+#### Public networks
+When you connect to public networks, ensure that you identify them as such to Windows so that it does not share resources from your device.

 #### Virtualisation
 Most development work should be undertaken in a dedicated virtual machine as this helps to protect the integrity of